 Illness and discomfort as an invitation to change

-As some of you know, I offer consultations.
-During those consultations, I help people tackle problems.
-These can include chronic illnesses or other situations that they want to get rid of.
-Anyone who comes to my practice has often been going around in circles for some time.
-They’ve reached a point where they want to get out of that circle, but they don’t know how.
-They always have one thing in common.
-They are willing to change if that’s what it takes to get out of their situation.
+As some of you know, I used to offer one on one consultations.
+During those consultations, I helped people tackle problems.
+These could include chronic illnesses or other situations that they wanted to get rid of.
+Anyone who came to my practice had often been going around in circles for some time.
+They’d reached a point where they wanted to get out of that circle, but they didn’t know how.
+They always had one thing in common.
+They were willing to change if that was what it took to get out of their situation.
 That’s what I always call the silver lining: illness and discomfort are an invitation to change.

 Why you can’t solve a long-running problem without change